 I eat the same lunch almost every day so I don’t have to think about it.
 It also helps me make sure I eat well.

 If breakfast is a challenge for you, clear out your pantry.
-You could decide to eat eggs and bacon, or a protein shake sounds appetizing, if they fit the nutrition profile you’re looking for.
+You could decide to eat eggs and bacon, or drink a protein if they fit the nutrition profile you’re looking for.
 Get rid of everything else and you get rid of a lot of decisions.
 Plus, your breakfast will be healthier.

 What’s good for you is good for the rest of your family, so toss the breakfast cereal, cereal bars, frozen waffles, and other junk food.
 If it isn’t in the house, you won’t think about whether to eat or not.
 You won’t be able to, so there will be no decision to be made.